emreyesilyurt/gender-recognition-by-voice/README.md

 * modindx: modulation index.
 Calculated as the accumulated absolute difference between adjacent measurements of fundamental  frequencies divided by the frequency range
 * label: male or female

+## CART Diagram

 ![alt-text](https://github.com/emreyesilyurt/gender_recognition_by_voice/blob/master/images/Npr2U7O.png?raw=true)

+Mean fundamental frequency appears to be an indicator of voice gender, with a threshold of 140hz separating male from female classifications.